saros-project/saros/docs/contribute/best-practices.md

 -   Since the InterruptException-contract is assumed to be honored by all methods in Java, there are three ways of dealing with the
     InterruptedException:
-    1. Rethrowing the InterruptedException to tell callers that this method might be interrupted: As we do not like checked exception this is an inferior solution to the problem.
+    1. Re-throwing the InterruptedException to tell callers that this method might be interrupted: As we do not like checked exception this is an inferior solution to the problem.
     2. Resetting the interrupt flag